ClickHouse/ClickHouse/docs/_description_templates/template-statement.md

 # Statement name (for example, SHOW USER)

-What does the query initiated by the statement do.
+Brief description of what the statement does.

 ## Syntax